She couldn’t breathe.

 She was under a haunted past that choked her every day.

-She was too weird.
+She was an outsider.

 But something was terribly off.

-On an especially turbulent day, only the pounding Oregon downpour outside of their mini-van could have shrouded the obscenities she screamed at her mother.
+On an especially turbulent day, only the pounding Oregon downpour outside of their vehicle could have shrouded the obscenities she screamed at her mother.
 Shocked by her actions, she became achingly aware of her deep sorrow.

 She knew she needed to find a solution.

 The various churches and youth groups she had gone to, no matter how staggered her attendance, always claimed that “Jesus was the only answer.”

 So, she decided to give Jesus a try.

 Her timid prayer and hesitant Scripture reading led her to realize God had an abundance of love and grace for her.
 The Holy Spirit filled her hollowness.
 He fought her lingering downheartedness – and He won.
 He took her hand and began to lead.

 She thought college would be a fresh start.
 Real friends.
 A clean reputation.
 New challenges.
 And it actually was – a very fresh and verdant start.